How to Select and Use Databases

 How to Select a Database

-If you aren't sure which database is best for your topic, Academic Search Complete is a good general-purpose starting point.
-You can also use the Subject Drop Down Menu to limit the list of databases to a general subject such as "business" or "sociology".
+Once you are viewing our list of Databases, you can select a database by clicking on the name.
+If you aren’t sure which database is best for your topic, Academic Search Complete is a good general-purpose starting point.
+You can also use the Subject Drop Down Menu to limit the list of databases to a general subject such as “business” or “sociology”.
 That way you will only see the databases that cover that broad subject area.
 You can always ask a librarian or your instructor for suggestions as well.